sanskrit-texts/rigveda/merged/readme.md

  * def: By direct match between Hettrich and Hellwig data
  * heu: Using a heuristic (refer to the paper)
  * oh: Later annotation by O. Hellwig (use with care!)
-* **annotation_problems**: If no direct match between Hettrich and Hellwig was possible, this field indicates possible sources of problems
+* **annotation_problems**: If no direct match or heuristic match could be performed and there are not post-annotations by OH, this field indicates possible sources of problems.
 * **num_anno_problems**: Number of such problems (integer)